Donors

-Forms of Donations to the Canada Council for the Arts
+Forms of donations to the Canada Council for the Arts

-Management of Donations by the Canada Council for the Arts
+Management of donations by the Canada Council for the Arts

 Donated funds are managed within the Canada Council's general endowment portfolio but are accounted for separately.
 Merging the principal of donated funds with the larger managed fund increases their revenue and growth potential.